prathakkumar/RebelFoods/README.md

 # Gender Prediction given names
 Gender prediction from Indian names.
 The trained model tries to predict the gender of the person given the name of the person.
-The model has been trained only with Indian names

 ## Using the model: